Bangkok at dusk. The capital side of the Chiang Mai vs Bangkok investment case

 Case Study: Why I Closed in Chiang Mai, Not Bangkok

 I had a Bangkok shortlist.
 I had flights booked.
 I had three brokers lined up.
 I cancelled the trip in week 14 of the research process because the math stopped justifying it.
-The three Bangkok units I was pre-screening required entry capital of 4.2M, 5.8M, and 7.1M THB respectively, all with juristic fees north of 80 THB per square meter per month, all in buildings with foreign quota already 41-46% full — meaning the secondary buyer pool would be capped to Thai buyers only at exit, and Thai buyers pay less for foreign-quota stock that has reverted to Thai-quota stock.
+The three Bangkok units I was pre-screening required entry capital of 4.2M, 5.8M, and 7.1M THB respectively, all with juristic fees north of 80 THB per square meter per month, all in buildings with foreign quota already 41-46% full.
+Meaning the secondary buyer pool would be capped to Thai buyers only at exit, and quota-reverted stock trades into a different buyer pool at lower clearing prices.

 Then in Chiang Mai, working through my own filter, the 82m² unit at 2.15M THB came up.
 Building 9 years old, juristic fee 35 THB per square meter per month, foreign quota at 23% (room for the next buyer to also be foreign, preserving exit liquidity), title clean, no encumbrances, no special assessments on the books, FET-eligible (cleared the $50,000 USD threshold for the FET certificate).
-The unit before that was the 3.4M THB walkout — same Chiang Mai, same week, but the agent had loaded the deal with a hidden 340,000 THB commission baked into the price addendum.
+The unit before that was the 3.4M THB walkout.
+Same Chiang Mai, same week, but the price addendum carried a 340,000 THB commission line my walkout math refused.
 Walked.
 Different unit.
 Different building.
 Same protocol caught both.

 That is the real Chiang Mai vs Bangkok investment answer.
 It is not a city question.
 It is a unit-level question, filtered through a framework that catches the 8 out of 10 listings that fail before you waste a flight on them.